Frequently Asked Questions

 Why did DIACC trademark the PCTF?

 The intent behind trademarking the PCTF is not to restrict access or serve private interests, but to ensure its quality, consistency, and integrity.
 By trademarking the framework, DIACC protects the substantial contributions of all collaborators and guarantees that the PCTF remains a trusted public resource—free for everyone to access and use.
-This quality seal helps prevent misuse and ensures that the framework continues to serve as a standard for digital trust that benefits all, including government agencies.
+This quality seal helps prevent misuse and ensures that the framework continues to serve as a standard for digital trust that benefits all, including government departments.

 Why does DIACC register its activities with the Office of the Lobbying Commissioner, and should Canadians be concerned about this practice?